 Health-conscious parents, the ultimate sweet deception has arrived.

 You already know from previous posts that I regularly deceive my children.
 Yes, yes, I know.
 But it’s all out of love.
 I love my family more than anything else in the world and so I like to take good care of them.
 Fortunately I don’t have to twist my husband’s arm to eat healthy, he’s fully on board.
 My kids on the other hand…yeahhh.
+It’s a work in progress.
 And that’s where the deception comes in.

 Psssst, come here.
 Look at this cupcake.
 Soft, tender and moist with a glisteningly decadent, fudgy glaze.
 Can you guess what’s in it?

-Well I’ll tell you: 100% whole grain flour, wheat germ (concentrated nutrients and fiber), coconut oil (none of that nasty vegetable or canola oil stuff), raw honey (no refined sugar), an entire cup of quinoa (the world’s healthiest grain), a large potassium-rich banana, and a whole cup of zucchini (vegetables, score!).
+Well I’ll tell you: 100% whole grain flour, wheat germ (concentrated nutrients and fiber), coconut oil, raw honey (no refined sugar), an entire cup of quinoa (one of the world’s healthiest grains), a large potassium-rich banana, and a whole cup of zucchini (vegetables, score!).

 And the best part, my kids didn’t have a CLUE!